 In the kitchen do whatever you can to prepare for the next meal, especially breakfast.
 I set out the oatmeal bowls, pan for cooking, and juice glasses.
 I measure the water and oats and cover them for the night.
 When I'm still fuzzy headed in the morning it really helps to have this all done.
 It only takes a couple of minutes to do all this but it sure seems to cut down on the prep time for the next meal when you're tired.

 By Glenn'smom from Elgin

-Attach a plastic Walmart (or grocery) bag to the door of the oven.
+Attach a plastic grocery bag to the door of the oven.
 Just slide one side on door.
 Then put garbage or recycling in it while you're cooking in the kitchen.
-When I open can of food, dog food, etc., I just rinse the cans out and put it in my bag.

 My kitchen drawers were full of kitchen tools and hard to zoom in on what it was I needed without digging for it.
 I have fallen in love with the metal cup hooks I got from the hardware store, very inexpensive, very useful.

 Use a clipboard for storing place mats.
 It will hold several and if you mount it to the wall, it could be a decorative item.

 I am about 4 ft.
 12 in. tall, so in other words, I am pretty short.
 Standard cupboard shelves present a real problem for me.
 Then I thought "why do I have to use them for things I use everyday?"

 To make good use of a kitchen countertop that has no cupboard above it, place a 2-3 shelf bookcase on top of it and use it as a hutch.
 You can paint one that you already have around the house to match your decor, or buy one very inexpensively at Target.